Walter10z/Azure-SOC-Honeynet/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a small-scale honeynet was set up on Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
+Microsoft Sentinel was utilized to activate alerts and generate incidents based on the received logs.
+Furthermore, metrics were assessed in the insecure environment both before implementing security controls and after their application.
+It is significant to highlight that the implementation of security measures led to a significant reduction in the number of security events and incidents, showcasing their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to mention that if the resources within the network were extensively used by regular users, there is a likelihood that more security events and alerts could have been generated within the 24-hour period following the implementation of the security controls.